janscience/adaptationprimer/filter/README.md

 ![ratephase](filter-ratephase.png)

-The firing rate has positive phase adavances at frequencies around the inverse adaptation time constant.
+The firing rate has positive phase advances at frequencies around the inverse adaptation time constant.
 Note that for large frequencies (right panel) we run into numerical problems.
 We would need to make the integration time step even smaller to get phases at zero.